Generalised Bayesian Inference for Discrete Intractable Likelihood: Methodology

 \begin{definition}[DFD-Bayes] Given a prior distribution $\pi$ on $\Theta$, a statistical model $p_\theta: \X \to (0,\infty)$ parametrised by $\theta \in \Theta$, and a dataset $\{\bm{x}_i\}_{i=1}^n$, the \emph{DFD-Bayes posterior} is

 where $\beta \in (0,\infty)$ is a constant to be specified. \end{definition}

-This is clearly a special case of the generalised posterior in \eqref{eq: beta in gen bayes} where $D_n(\theta) = n \DFD(p_\theta\|p_n)$.
-The role of $n$ in \eqref{eq: DFD posterior} is to ensure correct scaling of the generalised posterior in the large $n$ limit, while the appropriate choice of $\beta$ is crucial in calibrating the coverage of the generalised posterior at finite sample sizes, and will be discussed in \Cref{sec:calibration}.
+This is clearly a special case of the generalised posterior in \eqref{eq: beta in gen bayes} with $D_n(\theta) = n \DFD(p_\theta\|p_n)$.
+The $\theta$-independent constant $C(p_n)$ of $\DFD(p_\theta \| p_n)$ will be cancelled out by normalisation of the DFD-Bayes posterior.
+It is thus sufficient to use \eqref{eq:dfd_model} in place of $\DFD(p_\theta \| p_n)$ for computation.
+The role of $n$ in \eqref{eq: DFD posterior} is to ensure correct scaling of the generalised posterior as $n \rightarrow \infty$ limit, while the appropriate choice of $\beta$ is crucial in calibrating the coverage of the generalised posterior at finite $n$, and will be discussed in \Cref{sec:calibration}. \Cref{app: walk-through_example} contains a detailed worked example of the DFD-Bayes posterior and a comparison with other posteriors using simple tractable models.
 For the moment, two important properties are highlighted:

-\begin{remark} In contrast to standard Bayes posteriors in the presence of intractable likelihood, the DFD-Bayes posterior is directly amenable to standard Markov chain Monte Carlo.
-This is because \eqref{eq:dfd_model} does not depend on the intractable constant, with the cost of evaluating \eqref{eq: DFD posterior} as low as $O(d)$ (c.f. \Cref{rem: cost}). \end{remark}
+\begin{remark} In contrast to standard posteriors for intractable likelihoods, the DFD-Bayes posterior is directly amenable to standard Markov chain Monte Carlo because \eqref{eq:dfd_model} is independent of the intractable constant, with the cost of evaluating \eqref{eq: DFD posterior} as low as $O(d)$ (c.f. \Cref{rem: cost}). \end{remark}

-\begin{remark} DFD-Bayes is invariant to order-preserving transformations of the dataset.
-This is in contrast to KSD-Bayes, which is not invariant to how the data are represented. \end{remark} The asymptotic behaviour of the standard Bayesian posterior is well-understood, with sufficient conditions for posterior consistency and asymptotic normality providing frequentist justification for Bayesian inference in the large data limit.
-Our attention now turns to establishing analogous conditions for DFD-Bayes.
-The setting for which we derive our theory is the following: \begin{sassumption} The data $\{\bm{x}_i\}_{i=1}^n$ consist of independent samples from a probability distribution $p$ on $\X$.
+\begin{remark} In contrast to KSD-Bayes, DFD-Bayes is invariant to order-preserving transformations of the data.
+Note that the discrete Fisher divergence upper bounds the kernel Stein discrepancies; see \Cref{subsec: KSD vs DFD}. \end{remark} The asymptotic behaviour of the standard Bayesian posterior is well-understood, with sufficient conditions for posterior consistency and asymptotic normality providing frequentist justification for Bayesian inference in the large data limit.
+Our attention now turns to establishing analogous conditions for DFD-Bayes. \begin{sassumption} The data $\{\bm{x}_i\}_{i=1}^n$ consist of independent samples from a probability distribution $p$ on $\X$.
 The distribution $p$ and the statistical model $p_\theta$ for these data satisfy $(\nabla^- p) / p, (\nabla^- p_\theta) / p_\theta \in L^2( p, \R^d)$, for all $\theta \in \Theta$. \end{sassumption}